Apu889/FFF/README.md

 2. Type `about:support` in the URL bar.
 3. Click Open Folder on Profile Folder section.
-4. Look for `chrome` folder, if that folder doesn't exist, create it.
+4. Look for `chrome` folder, if it doesn't exist, create it.
 5. Download `userChrome.css` from this page, and place it to that `chrome` folder.***
 6. Restart Firefox.